hehesiuu27/JSONPrinter/README.md

 Just a Simple Object-oriented Natural (JSON) Printer for C++

 ##Introduction
+JSON is a common format to exchange data between programs and projects.
+So, a good and easy JSON printing library makes life a lot easier.
+Therefore, JSONPrinter aims to be Just a Simple Object-oriented Natural JSON Printer for C++.

 JSONPrinter provides a basic infrastructure to easily generate JSON output in your C++ projects.
-It is intended to be a *Simple*, *Object oriented* and *Natural* library for generating JSON output.
+It is intended to be *Simple*, thus interation with the JSONPrinter should be one-liners.
+It's also a *Object oriented* JSONPrinter, because all our domain entities are mapped to Objects / C++ Classes.
+Finally, we hope that we provide with JSONPrinter a *Natural* library for generating your JSON output.

 The JSONPrinter is capable to print *text valued*, *numerical valued* and custom defined *object-valued* properties.
 Along this basic structures the JSONPrinter provides also functionality to print *complex structures* like *lists of a generic type*.